 \textbf{Intuition summary (informal)}: \begin{itemize} \item In each view, the leader proposes a block and all processors then vote (one round of voting).
-Correct processors vote for at most one block in each view, which ensures (X1). \item An L-notarization suffices for finalization, while an M-notarization or a nullification suffices to move to the next view. \item Processors only vote for the block $b$ for view $v$, with parent $b'$ for view $v'$, if they have seen a notarization for $b'$ and nullifications for all views in $(v',v)$.
-Using (X1) and (X2), this suffices for safety. \item To ensure progression through the views, processors send nullify$(v)$ messages upon timing out ($2\Delta$ after entering the view) before voting, or upon receiving proof that no block for view $v$ will receive an L-notarization.
-This ensures (X2) is satisfied. \item Once we are given that nodes progress through views, liveness follows from the fact that each correct leader after GST will finalise a new block: correct processors will vote for the leader's proposal because the leader themself will have sent all messages required to verify the validity of the block.
+Correct processors vote for at most one block in each view, which ensures (X1). \item An L-notarisation suffices for finalization, while an M-notarisation or a nullification suffices to move to the next view. \item Processors only vote for the block $b$ for view $v$, with parent $b'$ for view $v'$, if they have seen a notarisation for $b'$ and nullifications for all views in $(v',v)$.
+Using (X1) and (X2), this suffices for safety. \item To ensure progression through the views, processors send nullify$(v)$ messages upon timing out ($2\Delta$ after entering the view) before voting, or upon receiving proof that no block for view $v$ will receive an L-notarisation.
+This ensures (X2) is satisfied. \item Once we are given that processors progress through views, liveness follows from the fact that each correct leader after GST will finalise a new block: correct processors will vote for the leader's proposal because the leader themself will have sent all messages required to verify the validity of the block.
 Since correct processors also vote for the leader's block in view $v$ upon seeing an M-notarisation for it (if they have not already voted in view $v$, or sent a nullify$(v)$ message), this ensures all correct processors vote for the block before leaving view $v$, and it receives an L-notarisation.

 \end{itemize}